 Add or Remove Programs in Startup Folder

-How to Add or Remove Programs in Startup Folder Windows 10 –
+How to Add or Remove Programs in Startup Folder Windows 11 or 10 –

 Add Programs in Startup Folder